farosaves/faro/notes/Wording.md

 Faros is the app if you get it it be great, sorry for poor rapping i just learnt it to present

 #### V5
-Chrome ext for staying on top of (your) reading - highlight bookmarks / web clipper meets bookmark manager
+Chrome ext for staying on top of online reading - highlight bookmarks / web clipper meets bookmark manager Online reading total recall ?